LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 ||Future Plans||

-I would like to include the kids from Ridgeside Village (RSV) and East Scarp (ES) someday in a future update, but I don't have a target date for that, or detailed plans to ask for permission.
+I would like to include the kids from Ridgeside Village (RSV) someday in a future update, but I don't have a target date for that, or detailed plans to ask for permission.
 Writing the vanilla version of this has been a huge undertaking as it is.

 ||Shout Outs||